-On the one hand, there is the butterfly bow tie which looks very much like a butterfly because of the four little wings—two wings on either blade.
+On the one hand, there is the butterfly bow tie, which looks very much like a butterfly because of the four little wings: two on either blade.
 The name butterfly derives from Giacomo Puccini‘s opera Madame Butterfly, which premiered 17th February 1904 at the Scala in Milan and shortly thereafter began to become a worldwide success.
-The protagonists wore a very tightly knotted bow tie creating a butterfly-like shape.
+The protagonists wore a very tightly knotted bow tie, creating a butterfly-like shape.
 Just like the opera, the bow tie shape itself became extremely popular.

 Batwing Bow Tie

-On the other hand, there is the batwing bow tie which is slimmer than the Butterfly bow tie with a straight blade.
+On the other hand, there is the batwing bow tie which is slimmer than the Butterfly bow tie, and features a straight blade.

 Single Ended Bow Tie

-However, other than those two shapes there is another interesting bow tie shape which is the creme de la creme in classic evening menswear: the single-end or single-ended bow tie.
-You can either tie it like a regular bow tie or just put the slim end through the knot so it sits right next to the collar which is actually easier than tying a regular bow tie.
+However, besides those two shapes, there is another interesting bow tie shape which is the creme de la creme in classic evening menswear: the single-end or single-ended bow tie.
+You can either tie it like a regular bow tie, or just put the slim end through the knot so it sits right next to the collar, which is actually easier than tying a regular bow tie.
 When worn with a tuxedo or a tailcoat, the single ended bow tie is even more elegant than a regular butterfly or batwing bow tie since there is only one neat looking wing.

 When you have a chance to wear a tuxedo next time, give the single-end bow tie a chance—it will be the icing on the cake!